 view large

 This biggest twin jetliner in service first flew in 1994.
 Together with the 200ER, the stretched 300 and the 300ER (in service since 2005), the 777 is now the most popular big long range aircraft on the market.
-The 787 is also selling very well, first flight expected in late 2008.
+The 787 is also selling very well, first flight expected mid 2009

 view large